saint martins island

 Laboni Beach

-Laboni Beach is the main beach and the most accessible part of Cox’s Bazar, located close to the town center.
-It is lined with small shops selling local handicrafts, souvenirs, and offers various activities, including beach volleyball, music, and cultural performances.
+Laboni Beach is the main beach and the most accessible part of Cox’s Bazar, situated near the town center.
+It is lined with small shops selling local handicrafts and souvenirs and offers various activities, including beach volleyball, music, and cultural performances.

 Teknaf Peninsula

-Teknaf, situated at the southern tip of the Cox’s Bazar district, is known for its stunning views of the Naf River and the hills of Myanmar in the distance.
+Teknaf, situated at the southernmost tip of the Cox’s Bazar district, is renowned for its breathtaking views of the Naf River and the distant hills of Myanmar.
 The area is also home to the Teknaf Game Reserve, which offers opportunities for trekking and bird-watching in a natural setting.

 Cultural and Historical Significance